tlindgren/digital-garden-obsidian/Garden/About this Site.md

 The [[Notes Overview|Notes]] page also has some ways to get started exploring.

 ## Platform
-I'm using [[Obsidian Publish]] because I already use Obsidian heavily as my person knowledge management system.
+I'm using [[Garden/Obsidian Publish]] because I already use Obsidian heavily as my person knowledge management system.
 I also have a bad habit of spending too much time rebuilding and fiddling with my website (rather than actually creating content) See [[yak shaving]].